One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Introduction

+Recently, diffusion models (DMs) have emerged as a strong alternative to GAN-based SR methods \citep{wang2021real,zhang2021designing} due to their ability to model complex data distributions \citep{dhariwal2021diffusion}.
+Their competitive perceptual quality for Real-ISR is supported by higher human preference scores compared to GAN-based approaches \citep{saharia2023image,wang2024exploiting}.

+However, early DMs for SR were computationally expensive, requiring dozens or hundreds for the number of function evaluations (NFE) of the denoiser, which limits their real-time deployment on consumer devices.
+Subsequent work focused on methods to accelerate these models while maintaining perceptual quality.
+Among them, ResShift \citep{yue2023resshift} achieves perceptually better results compared to state-of-the-art (SOTA) models of other classes, including GANs \citep{wang2021real,zhang2021designing} and transformers \citep{liang2021swinir} while using only 15 NFE.

+Unfortunately, ResShift inference remains 10$\times$ times slower than GANs, as shown in ResShift (Table 2), which highlights the challenge of accelerating Real-ISR DMs while preserving perceptual quality.
+SinSR \citep{wang2024sinsr} showed that reducing the NFE of ResShift further degrades performance and proposed a 1-step \textbf{knowledge distillation} approach based on deterministic sampling, which is inspired by DDIM \citep{song2021denoising}.
+However, SinSR tends to produce blurred results (Figure \ref{fig:comparison}), which was also reported in recent studies \citep{wu2024onestep,chen2025adversarial,dong2025tsdsr}.

+Another acceleration strategy is to condition pre-trained \textit{text-to-image} (T2I) models on the LR input using LoRA \citep{hu2022lora} and distill them with \textbf{variational score distillation} (VSD) \citep{wang2023prolificdreamer,yin2024onestep}, as proposed in OSEDiff \citep{wu2024onestep}.
+Although this approach greatly reduced NFE from tens or even hundreds to one across the class of T2I-based SR models \citep{wu2024seesr,yu2024scaling,lin2024diffbir} and achieved better perceptual results than ResShift and SinSR, T2I-based SR models exhibit notable drawbacks: they incur high training and inference costs due to having $\times2.5-10$ more parameters than SinSR, as we show in Table \ref{tab:effectiveness}, and achieve lower full-reference fidelity metrics such as PSNR or SSIM \citep{wang2004image} compared to ResShift and SinSR (\lcl{Table \ref{tab:imagenet-test}} and \glb{Table \ref{tab:benchmarks_crops_short}}).

-Due to these issues of distillation methods for diffusion SR, in our work we address the following \textbf{3 questions}. \begin{enumerate} \item Are knowledge and variational score distillation the \underline{best} candidates for achieving efficient 1-step diffusion SR? \item Can we unite the \textit{best of two worlds} for those distillation methods and achieve a 1-step diffusion-based SR model that has a \underline{good perceptual quality} comparable to SOTA T2I-based diffusion SR models like OSEDiff and \underline{good fidelity preservation} like SinSR at the same time? \item Can we achieve this goal and avoid computationally demanding T2I models, bringing diffusion models closer to being deployed in practical SR scenarios with a \underline{limited computational budget}? \end{enumerate} \underline{\textbf{Contributions}}.
-Our main contributions are as follows:
+These limitations motivate the following two questions. \begin{enumerate}[leftmargin=0.3cm, itemindent=0.5cm,itemsep=0.2pt] \item Are knowledge and variational score distillations the \underline{best} methods for efficient 1-step Real-ISR DMs? \item Can we unite \underline{the best of two worlds} for SinSR and OSEDiff to achieve a 1-step diffusion SR model that has \textit{good perceptual quality} comparable to recent T2I-based SR models, like OSEDiff, with \textit{limited training and inference computational costs}, like SinSR, at the same time? \end{enumerate} \underline{\textbf{Contributions}}.
+Our main contributions are the following: